weknowinc/webcomponents_handson/README.md

 ### Scenario 3: webComponent gets data as slots

 We will now use slots instead of properties to pass information to the webComponent.
 As we saw attributes could be string, but if you use slots you can pass HTML code directly to the webComponent.
-In [this example](https://github.com/weknowinc/webcomponents_wk_handson/tree/main/wk-biography) we will use a single (default) slot, but we will see later that we could have more.
+In [biography example](https://github.com/weknowinc/webcomponents_wk_handson/tree/main/wk-biography) we will use a single (default) slot, but we will see later that we could have more.

 By using the [HTMLSlotElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLSlotElement) (`<slot></slot>`) we can pass to the webComponent the HTML we want it to render inside it (see [Lit exaplanation](https://lit.dev/docs/components/shadow-dom/#slots)).